Deep Conversations with a Three Year Old

 Flori-duh

-At the beginning of the summer, Salvador was still waiting for an acceptance to medical school and we were beginning to worry.
+At the beginning of the summer, DH was still waiting for an acceptance to medical school and we were beginning to worry.
 Time was running out and seats were filling fast.

 The first thing I did to prepare for the move was try to secure an apartment in Florida.
 It was going to a be a little tricky since we neither had the time, or money to fly down to see any apartments in person before we moved.
 This was further complicated by fact that most of the rental listings were being facilitated by real estate agents instead of landlords, and that a lot of the properties were governed by Home Owner’s Associations with long application processes and strict regulations.